Love Island 2020 music – all the songs featured on the winter series soundtrack

 - Bubble Butt – Main Lazer feat.
 Bruno Mars, Tyga & Mystic

-- Shake Ur Physique (Unique Combine) – Shy FX with T-Energy feat.
+- Shake Ur Physique (Authentic Combine) – Shy FX with T-Energy feat.
 Di

 - Get Up (Rattle) – Bingo Gamers feat.
 Far East Motion